 Sometimes you just don’t have the time to make up a packed lunch and need to fall back on handy convenient snacks.
 Bulk-buying snacks before your journey and bringing them with you is far cheaper than picking up food in airports or service stations, where prices are at a premium and the quality is low.
-Here are my favourite vegan snacks, available to buy online:
+Here are my favourite vegan snacks including dried fruits and veggies and vegan protein bars,, available to buy online:

 I always recommend drinking more water than you would usually, on travel days.
 The rushing around, often an increase in salt and sugar intake from convenience foods, and time spent in air-conditioned environments makes it all to easy to get dehydrated (I’ve forgotten to drink enough plenty of times, only to be reminded with a haggard reflection in the aeroplane bathroom mirror!)
 Coconut water is also a great option for hydrating and plenty of mainstream stores are now selling it at airports and service stations.

-If you do find yourself hangry at an airport of service station… good luck.
+If you do find yourself hangry at an airport or service station… good luck.